dotnet/arcade-services/docs/DevGuide.md

 # Gettings started developing

 ## Getting started
-1. Install Visual Studio 2019 with the '.NET Core', 'Desktop Development with C++'. and 'Azure Development' workloads.
+1. Install Visual Studio with 'Desktop Development with C++'. and 'Azure Development' workloads.
 1. Install Azure Service Fabric SDK: https://www.microsoft.com/web/handlers/webpi.ashx?command=getinstallerredirect&appid=MicrosoftAzure-ServiceFabric-CoreSDK
 1. Install SQL Server Express: https://www.microsoft.com/en-us/sql-server/sql-server-downloads
 1. Install Node.js LTS.
 When asked, at the end of installation, also opt-in for all necessary tools.
 1. Acquire the required secrets from Azure key vault.
 This can be done by running [/src/Maestro/bootstrap.ps1](../src/Maestro/bootstrap.ps1) from an admin powershell window (note: the Powershell ISE may have problems running this script).
-This script will do three things:
-    - Download a secret required for using the `Microsoft.Azure.Services.AppAuthentication` package from the service fabric local dev cluster
+This script will download a secret required for using the `Microsoft.Azure.Services.AppAuthentication` package from the service fabric local dev cluster.
-    - Download and install the SSL cert used for local development from key vault
-    - Configure the SQL Server LocalDB instance for use from the local Service Fabric cluster
 1. Make sure you have installed Entity Framework Core CLI by running `dotnet tool install --global dotnet-ef`
 1. From the `src\Maestro\Maestro.Data` project directory, run `dotnet ef --msbuildprojectextensionspath <full path to obj dir for Maestro repo (e.g. "C:\arcade-services\artifacts\obj\Maestro.Data\")> database update`.
     - Note that the generated files are in the root artifacts folder, not the artifacts folder within the Maestro.Data project folder